 Your tour showcases the main attractions of Tórshavn, plus some of the surroundings.
 In Tinganes, the narrow neck of land that divides Tórshavn’s two harbors, you’ll see a cluster of modest, red wooden houses that was one of the oldest parliamentary gatherings in the world.
 Vikings would convene here for regular “Thing” meetings to resolve conflicts and establish laws.
 Contrast this with the contemporary Løgting or “Law Assembly” that serves as the Faroese Parliament.
 The office of the prime minister is also located here.
 At the National Museum of the Faroe Islands, you’ll see various displays celebrating the islands’ natural and cultural heritage.
 One of the most important is the Kikjubøstólarnirlso which are pew-ends from the ancient St. Olav’s church.
 Dating from the 12th century, these national treasures feature elaborate carvings depicting the apostles and other biblical lore.

 After lunch, your afternoon is at leisure.
-You may choose to explore more of the Faroe Islands with a tour set up by your onboard Concierge, or embark on an independent exploration.
-Perhaps you’ll stroll the side streets and admire the pastel-colored houses with their turf roofs.
+You may wish to explore more of the Faroe Islands with our optional excursions to either the Vestmanna Bird Cliffs, where thousands of sea birds nest each summer, or to the mystically beautiful villages of Hvalvik and Saksun.
+If you prefer to explore independently, perhaps you’ll stroll the side streets and admire the pastel-colored houses with their turf roofs.
 Or maybe you’ll amble down Tórshavn’s main shopping street, Niels Finsens gøta, in search of some stylish Faroese knitwear.

 Enjoy a little predinner entertainment as a local Faroese folk troupe comes aboard to serenade us.